Graduate Certificate in Information Technology Management

 This course provides knowledge and competency-based framework related to Information Technology (IT) strategic planning, implementation and management.
 The curriculum is designed for general and technology managers as well as business leaders involved in strategic planning, designing, and implementing IT projects.
 The focus of the course is on the role of Information Systems and, particularly, integrating Information Technology components in the modern organization, and how IT leaders design and implement IT-dependent strategic initiatives.
 The course learning activities focus on the impact of IT on operating business models and how IT strategy should be aligned with the business strategy and decision-making practices; the impact of IT architecture to the organizational Socio-Technical System, and the importance of designing and building reliable and secure operational enterprise systems; the significance of IT leadership and the importance of fostering key IT capability and linking IT to business metrics.
 This course is required for the advanced certificate in Information Technology Management.

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a completed application.
-Advising will be provided by the certificate program coordinator, Dr. Ivan Ivanov.
+Advising will be provided by the certificate program coordinator, Dr. Hope Sun.

 While the 12 credits are fully transferable into the MBA program, acceptance to the MBA will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s degree program.